spk121/jozabad/HACKING.md

 > DTE need not determine whether a given address is a physical or
 > logical address, in order to establish a call to that address.

 So it looks like getting a name was an off-line pre-assigned thing.
 And I guess there was no protection against spoofing.

+The DDN variant of X.25 address were of the form

+ZZZZ F DDDDDDD (SS)

+- ZZZZ: always 0000

+- F: 0 -> 'physical address', 1 -> 'logical address'

+- DDDDDDD: address assigned by the administration

+- (SS): optional sub-address used by the DTE for any purpose, carried across the network without modification

+A DTE could be assigned a single physical address and multiple logical addresses.

+Oooh.
+Check this out.
+It says

+> If a DTE sends a CALL REQUEST packet with no calling address
+> field, the local DCE will insert the physical calling DDN Host
+> Identifier with no subaddress field.
+If a DTE sends a CALL
+> REQUEST or CALL ACCEPTED packet with either or both calling or
+> called addresses that contain F = zero and DDDDDDD = zero, the
+> local DCE will replace the DDN Host Identifier field (DDDDDDD)
+> with the physical address of the DTE.

+So a client would just send a CALL REQUEST and when it receives its CALL ACCEPTED, its address would be filled in.

 ## Cross platform issues ##